hpcleuven/VscDocumentation/source/compute/software/mpi_for_distributed_programming.rst

 module on KU Leuven systems.
 Video tutorials are available on the Arm website: `ARM-DDT video`_.
 (KU Leuven-only).

-When using the Intel toolchain, ":ref:`ITAC`" (ITAC) may also prove useful.
+When using the Intel toolchain, the `Intel oneAPI VTune Profiler`_ may also prove useful.

 Profiling
 ---------